Silveira-Lab/Varona-et-al-2023-Phage-host-network-structures/README.md

 ```

 ## Contig assembly with SPAdes
-assembling qc'd reads to contigs occured with SPAdes using --meta flag
+Assembling qc'd reads to contigs occured with SPAdes using --meta flag.
-assembler was run as a loop for each sample to assemble by sample
+The Assembler was run as a loop for each sample to assemble by sample.
 ```bash
 for f in *_1_outfinal.fastq; do
         name=$(echo ${f} | sed 's/_1_outfinal.fastq//g')